UPDATE: Refund credit notes are no longer covered by the ATOL scheme. If you still have one of these, contact your travel company as soon as possible.

 After 19 December 2021, travel companies were no longer able to issue ATOL protected refund credit notes for trips cancelled due to the COVID-19 pandemic.
 If you accepted these between 10 March 2020 and 19 December 2021, you were unaffected by this change.
 If you accepted a voucher after this date, this is not ATOL protected.

-You have the right to ask your travel firm for a refund – this will still apply after 30 September.
-But our advice is to do this now, to ensure you still have ATOL protection and don’t put your money at risk.
+You have the right to ask your travel company for a refund – this will still apply after 30 September 2022.

 You should get in touch with your travel firm as soon as possible.